 Daredevil Weekend at Betteshanger

 There’s nothing like indulging in a spot of culture in Kent’s countryside, glass in hand and picnic blanket over your knees.
-Experience one of the Bard’s most popular plays within the grounds of actress Ellen Terry’s house and expect a night of humour, confusion and magical moments as A Midsummer Night’s Dream is brought to life at the Barn Theatre.
+Experience some of the Bard’s most popular plays within the grounds of actress Ellen Terry’s house and expect a night of humour, confusion and magical moments as Twelfth Night, Macbeth, and Much Ado About Nothing are brought to life at the Barn Theatre.

 Canterbury Cathedral Archives & Library Tour with Afternoon Tea